Top Estate Planning Tips

 If your beneficiaries will likely owe estate and income tax on the amounts that they inherit, you might be able to minimise these taxes by using tax-efficient strategies.
 Furthermore, giving to your beneficiaries while you’re still alive can lessen the amount of tax paid, and a gift is non-taxable if it’s under a certain amount.

 Estate and tax planning is a complicated area and you’d benefit from receiving advice from a qualified professional.
-Get in touch if you’d like to know more.
+Get in touch with Choice Retirement if you’d like to know more.